T-Py-T/azure-microservices-cicd/README.md

 # Jenkins File

 ## DO NOT EDIT Jenkinsfile.
-This will cause issues for the service pipeline
+This will cause issues for the service pipeline.

 ## Ad Service
 The Ad service provides advertisement based on context keys.
 If no context keys are provided then it returns random ads.